Evaluation of Faculty Performance and Merit Pay Considerations

 DATE OF LAST REVIEW:

-Specify the mechanism by which faculty salary increases based on merit are determined.
+Specify the mechanism by which faculty performance is evaluated and how salary increases based on merit are determined.

 This Operating Policy will be reviewed by the Faculty Council and Executive Associate Dean by when changes are made in University or College procedures.
 Substantial changes will be approved by a majority of voting CoHS faculty members.

 Merit is assigned at the department level and approved by the Dean.
-It is the responsibility of the department chairperson to recommend salary rates and merit increases.
+It is the responsibility of the department chairperson to conduct the annual evaluation (OP 32.32) recommend salary rates and merit increases.
 It is expected that there will be a range of award levels, with higher achieving faculty members receiving a higher merit award and lower performing faculty members receiving a lesser award.

-Each faculty member is required to provide an annual report on his/her work to the department chairperson and departmental peer committee (if appropriate to departmental policy) for use in consideration of a merit increase (OP 32.08).
+Each faculty member is required to provide an annual report on his/her work to the department chairperson and departmental advisory peer committee (if appropriate to departmental policy) for use in consideration of a merit increase (OP 32.08).
+The chairperson conducts and writes the evaluation for each faculty member.
+If a peer committee is asked to review the annual reports, their input is advisory only to the chair.
+Each annual report must contain a clear statement of improvement needed and specific actions to be taken and outcomes expected.
+If a faculty member is not deemed as needing improvement, the chair shall provide guidance for activities leading to increased success/growth.
 Consideration for merit will be based on each faculty member’s annual faculty review for the previous three years.
 New faculty with less than three years will be reviewed on the basis of their time at Texas Tech.

 If a faculty member does not submit an annual report by the deadline set by the department, they will not be considered for merit.